Montreal Metro: Cancellation of the Red Line

-Line 3 was never built and the number was never used again.
+The Red Line (Line 3) was never built and the number was never used again.
 The railway, already used for a commuter train to the North Shore at Deux-Montagnes, was completely renovated in the early 1990s and effectively replaced the planned third line.
 The next line would thus be numbered 5 (Blue Line).
 Subsequently, elements of the line, particularly the Deux-Montagnes commuter train, became the first line of the Réseau Express Métropolitain.

 Expo 67

-The Montreal municipal administration asked municipalities of the South Shore of the Saint Lawrence River which one would be interested in the Metro and Longueuil got the link.
-Line 4 (Yellow Line) would therefore pass under the river, from Berri-de-Montigny station, junction of Line 1 (Green Line) and Line 2 (Orange Line), to Longueuil.
+The Montreal municipal administration asked municipalities of the South Shore of the Saint Lawrence River which would be interested in the Metro and Longueuil received the rail link.
+The Yellow Line (Line 4) would therefore pass under the river, from Berri-de-Montigny station, junction of the Green Line and the Orange Line, to Longueuil.
 A stop was added in between to access the site of Expo 67, built on two islands of the Hochelaga Archipelago in the river.
 Saint Helen's Island, on which the station of the same name was built, was massively enlarged and consolidated with several nearby islands (including Ronde Island) using backfill excavated during the construction of the Metro.
 Notre Dame Island, adjacent, was created from scratch with the same material.
-Line 4 (Yellow Line) was completed on April 1, 1967, in time for the opening of the World's Fair.
+The Yellow Line was completed on April 1, 1967, in time for the opening of the World's Fair.

-The first Metro network was completed with the public opening of Line 4 (Yellow Line) on April 28, 1967.
+The first Metro network was completed with the public opening of the Yellow Line on April 28, 1967.
 The cities of Montreal, Longueuil and Westmount had assumed the entire cost of construction and equipment of $213.7 million ($1.6 billion in 2016).
 Montreal became the seventh city in North America to operate a subway.
-The 1960s being very optimistic years, Metro planning did not escape the general exuberance of the time, and a 1967 study ″Horizon 2000″ imagined a network of 160 km of tunnels for the year 2000.
+The 1960s being very optimistic years, Metro planning did not escape the general exuberance of the time, and a 1967 study, "Horizon 2000", imagined a network of 160 km of tunnels for the year 2000.